 In Programming: In programming, strings allow programmers to easily store, find, and change information in a program.

-In Kodable, learners practice storing strings, which are represented by colors.
+In Kodable, learners practice creating their own game by storing strings, which are represented by colors.
 When learners put a color in the command bin, they are assigning a value to the variable.
 Learners will match the variable with an asteroid type to clear the asteroid field.

 When like asteroids touch in the asteroid field, they will clear on their own.
 Learners need to think critically and use as few variables as possible to clear the asteroid field.

 In this level, we can see how learners will assign values to variables by using the colored fuzzballs on the left.
 Like-variables will clear on their own.